Return of Federal Student Aid (Title IV) Funds Regulations

-Drake must return this amount even if it didn't keep this amount of your Title IV program funds.
+Drake must return this amount even if we didn't keep this amount of your Title IV program funds.

 If Drake is not required to return all of the excess funds, you must return the remaining amount.
 Any loan funds that you must return, you (or your parent for a Direct PLUS Loan) repay in accordance with the terms of the promissory note.
 That is, you make scheduled payments to the holder of the loan over a period of time.

-The requirements for Title IV program funds when you withdraw are separate from any refund policy that your school may have.
+The requirements for Title IV program funds when you withdraw are separate from any refund policy that Drake may have.
+Title IV, HEA funds may not cover all unpaid institutional charges due to Drake upon withdrawing.
 Therefore, you may still owe funds to Drake to cover unpaid institutional charges.
 Drake may also charge you for any Title IV program funds that the school was required to return.
-If you don’t already know Drake’s refund policy, you can ask the Office of Student Financial Planning for a copy.
+View our Refund Policy for Complete Withdrawals for more information.
 Drake can also provide you with the requirements and procedures for officially withdrawing from school.

-If you have questions about your program funds, you can call Student Financial Planning at 1-800-44-Drake, extension 2905.
+If you have questions about your program funds, you can call Student Financial Planning at 1-800-44-Drake (Option 3).
 Information is also available on Student Aid on the Web at www.studentaid.ed.gov.